mikel-zhobro/al_ilqr/Readme.md

 README.md                                           # this file
 setup.py                                            # setup file for the package

-test_state.py                                       # script for testing the state class test_constrained_ilqr.py                            # script for testing the constrained ilqr class
+test_state.py                                       # script that shows how to use the state class test_constrained_ilqr.py                            # script for testing the constrained ilqr class

 al_ilqr                                             # package containing the code